VirtusLab/besom/website/docs/basics.md

 ### What is Besom?

-Besom is a Pulumi SDK for Scala 3.
+Besom is a **Pulumi SDK for Scala 3**.
 It allows you to use Scala to define your infrastructure in a type-safe and functional way.

+Besom **does NOT depend on Pulumi Java SDK**, it is a completely separate implementation.

 :::tip
 Please pay attention to your dependencies, **only use `org.virtuslab::besom-*`** and not `com.pulumi:*`.<br/>
-Besom **does NOT depend on Pulumi Java SDK**, it is a completely separate implementation.
 :::

 ### Concepts